-Sports betting is now legal in the Prairie State, which means those living nearby or visiting Chicago can bet on their favorite teams at an Illinois sportsbook.
-They can also do so online at five online sportsbooks in Illinois.
+Sports betting is now legal in the Prairie State, which means those living nearby or visiting Chicago can bet on their favorite teams at online sportsbooks in Illinois.

-Let’s take a look at the options for sports betting surrounding the Windy City.
+In the future, we could be betting on sports at Wrigley Field and United Center stadiums.
+Let’s take a look at the current options for sports betting surrounding the Windy City.

 Located in Des Plaines, Rivers Casino is less than 20 miles from downtown Chicago.
 And it’s less than a 10-minute drive from O’Hare Airport.

-Hawthorne Race Course has the closest retail sportsbook to downtown Chicago.
+Hawthorne has the closest retail sportsbook to downtown Chicago.
 It’s about 10 miles from the heart of the city.

 Located in Elgin, the Grand Victoria Casino is about a 50-minute drive from downtown Chicago.
 It is northwest of the Windy City.

 Caesars Sportsbook currently operates the online sportsbook at the casino, which has been open since August 2020.

 The sportsbook is close to the main casino floor and features three full-service ticket windows, high-top tables and multiple HD TVs.